joelkuiper/yesparql/README.md

 For example: `(model->json-ld (->model (construct-query))`.

 Note that it's perfectly to fine to use these Jena objects, with the Clojure-Java [interop](http://clojure.org/java_interop).

- **WARNING**: Queries should be called in a `with-open` in order to close the underlying [`QueryExecution`](https://jena.apache.org/documentation/javadoc/arq/) or be closed manually.
-The underlying `ResultSet` (and result iterator) will become invalid after closing (see `copy-result-set`).
-While it is completely possible to not close the result, it will leak resources and is not advisable.

 ### Result serialization
 YeSPARQL offers various functions to serialize `Model` and `ResultSet` in the `yesparql.sparql` namespace.